meher12/CampusConnect/README.md

      ENTRYPOINT ["java", "-jar","address-service.jar"]
      EXPOSE 8281
      ```
+You can create similar Dockerfiles for other microservices and customize them accordingly.

-### Getting Started with Docker Compose  :
+### Getting Started with Docker Compose
- * All config in docker-compose.yml file
+To use Docker Compose for running the microservices, you can configure the docker-compose.yml file.
+Make sure to update the service names and ports according to your configuration.
- * The name of the service in docker-compose should have t the same name of the service name in the app
+ * The name of the service in docker-compose should have  the same name of the service name in the app
  * url in postman without apigateway and eureka server:
     - http://localhost:8181/api/v1/students/add
     - http://localhost:8181/api/v1/students/452